 Use Cash Back Apps to Save on Autopilot

-Every time you online and at your local grocery store, you could be earning cash back.
-So many people ignore these legitimate apps and end up losing free money.
+Every time you shop online and at your local grocery store, you could be earning cash back.
+So many people ignore these legitimate apps and end up losing out on these free money hacks.

 If you buy groceries, then Ibotta is the best money-saving app to have on your smartphone.
 Since most people preplan for grocers, it’s easy to pull up the Ibotta app and preselect the offers that match your grocery list.
 A quick scan through the current cash back offers could help you save month each month.
 Download the Ibotta app to start saving money!

 Similar to Rakuten, MyPoints offers cash back on all kinds of online purchases.
 The nice thing about having multiple cash back apps is that you can earn money on more purchases.
-Get a $10 bonus for signing up with MyPoints and using their cash back offerings.
+Get a $5 bonus for signing up with MyPoints.

 Swagbucks and MyPoints are owned by the same parent company, but they offer unique cash back offers at any given time.
 You can cash out your earnings when you reach just $3 in your account.
-Plus, like the other sites, Swagbucks pays you $5 to sign up and shop like you normally would.
+Plus, like the other sites, Swagbucks pays you a $10 bonus to sign up and shop like you normally would.

 If you’re interested, check out these other ways to make money using Swagbucks.
 You can earn extra cash just for searching the web, watching tv, and playing games on your phone.